scode2277/verceltry/CONTRIBUTING.md

 ## Anything else?

-This page is also opened for contributors!
+This page is also open for contributions!
 Suggest improvements to our style and guidelines in the github repo.

 ## About this page

-Originally based from the [Ethereum Protocol Fellows](https://github.com/eth-protocol-fellows/protocol-studies)
+Originally inspired by the [Ethereum Protocol Fellows](https://github.com/eth-protocol-fellows/protocol-studies)

----